akpp/tables-reservations/README.md

 # Tables reservations
-Online Restaurant Reservation System and Table Planner
+Online Table Reservation System and Planner

 ## How to Install